mespe/SolRad/Report.md

 CARB: We only have weekly measurements for PM10, but there are not large differences between years (roughly equal number of measurements per year).

+Yield:

+Solar Radiation: Clear sky vs CIMIS - overall, the trends match fairly well between the Clear sky vs observed.
+Look at data form 1980-2010, see what relationship exists between the before atm and ground flux.
+Depending on results (e.g., there are trends and etc.), we can go forward  with these data.
+CFSv2 has data from 2010 - today.
+Redundent info - use both CFSR and CIMIS

+Look at data on smoke and dust [ MATT ]

 2 March 2017
 -----